IbrahimMohammed47/GreetMe/README.md

 # GreetMe
-GreetMe.js is a Javascript library that provides different greetings in different languages with other features.
+GreetMe.js is a simple Javascript library that provides different greetings in different languages with other features.
 This library is built on JS prototype-based programming concepts, it also contains some of good practices and tricks in JS.

 ## Aim